 Using Plastiq is easy:

-- Create an account with Plastiq.
+- Create an account with Plastiq, which you can do here.

 - Select a business that’s already in Plastiq's system or choose to add your own.

 - Pick a card (American Express, Visa, Discover, Mastercard, and Diners Club are accepted) and add it to your Plastiq account.
 You may save as many cards as you want in your Plastiq account profile.
+Additionally, you can add bank accounts as payment methods.

 - Create a payment with the account number on the bill, amount due, and payment date.
 You can even schedule payments for the future or make recurring payments of the same amount.